 Alternatively, you might consider going yourself.
 Yes, the jet lag is uncomfortable, but it will show that you’re serious about doing business with them.
 They will almost certainly respect you for the extra efforts you put in by showing up in person.
 However, for regular business, this option is rarely workable.

-The final option is to hire your own representative for the country that you want to target.
-In this case, they should be experienced and have a deep understanding of the culture, business startups and your business.
+The final option is to hire your own Representative for the country that you want to target.
+In this case, they should be experienced and have a deep understanding of the culture, business startups, and business.
 Making sure that they understand your business should be a priority, but only after you have checked out their previous experience and recommendations.